VeriMomVeriMom

 Score: 70–89

 Minor flags or limited evidence of concern.
-Generally considered safe, but some caution may be warranted.
+Generally considered safe, but worth being aware of.

 Examples: Some essential oils, Salicylic Acid (low concentration)